edgeros/vscode-edgeros/README.md

 ### Add Device

 Before deploying your app to EdgerOS device, you should add it to your workspace first.
-Click "Add  Device" icon, enter the ip address of your device, give it a nick name and you are good to go.
+Click "Add  Device" icon, enter the IP address of your device, give it a nick name and you are good to go.

 ![add device](resources/media/add-device.gif)